Interpretation of NO$\nu$A and T2K data in the presence of a light sterile neutrino: Numerical Results

 Figure~\ref{fig:corr_23_D31} shows the constraints in the plane spanned by $\theta_{23}$ and $|\Delta m^2_{31}|$.
 Left (right) panel refers to NO (IO).
 The black contours represent the 3-flavor case, while the filled regions refer to the 4-flavor scenario.
 In both cases we show the 68\% and 90\% C.L. for two d.o.f..
 As expected, the allowed regions are larger in 4-flavor than in 3-flavor scheme.
 This is natural as one has more freedom in the fit in the 3+1 scheme.
-However, one can notice that the range allowed for $|\Delta m^2_{31}|$ is very similar in the two scenarios, with a slight shift towards lower values in 4-flavor, which is more marked in the IO.
-This feature can be understood recalling that the $\Delta m^2_{31}$ is constrained mostly by the disappearance channel, which probes the $\nu_\mu \to \nu_\mu$ survival probability that is almost insensitive to the presence of sterile neutrinos.
-Concerning the atmospheric mixing angle $\theta_{23}$, in the NO case, the rejection of the lower octant is less pronounced in the 4-flavor case with respect to the 3-flavor scenario.
+However, one can notice that the range allowed for $|\Delta m^2_{31}|$ is very similar in the two scenarios both in NO and IO.
+This feature can be understood recalling that the $\Delta m^2_{31}$ is constrained mostly by the disappearance channel, which probes the $\nu_\mu \to \nu_\mu$ survival probability.
+This in turn is almost insensitive to the presence of sterile neutrinos.
+Figure~\ref{fig:CPcorr} displays the constraints in the plane spanned by the two CP-phases $\delta_{13}$ and $\delta_{14}$ for NO (left panel) and IO (right panel).
+We can observe that although there is an appreciable sensitivity to the new CP-phase $\delta_{14}$, it is less constrained with respect to the 3-flavor CP-phase $\delta_{13}$.
+We note that in NO the CP-conserving case ($\delta_{13}, \delta_{14})=(\pi, \pi)$ is allowed at the $68\%$ confidence level.
+In contrast, in the IO case there is a appreciable rejection of both the CP-conserving cases ($\delta_{13}, \delta_{14})=(0,0)$ and $\delta_{14} = (\pi, \pi)$.
+We must observe that although the two experiments T2K and NO$\nu$A prefer the IO, all the other data do not support this indication.
+In fact, all the recent global analyses~\cite{Esteban:2020cvm,deSalas:2020pgw,marrone_talk_neutel_2021} (which include the latest data of T2K and NO$\nu$A) evidence a preference for NO at the $\sim2.7\sigma$ level.
+If such a global preference in favor of NO will be confirmed by future data, it would mean that the preferred regions for the CP-phases would be those reported in the left panel of Figure~\ref{fig:CPcorr}.
+In this case, we would have no hint in favor of CPV, for both $\delta_{13}$ and $\delta_{14}$.